pimvh/unbound/README.md

 #       - # or hosts
 ```

-The ansible playbook will validate whether the variables exist that you defined before running.
+The Ansible playbook will validate whether the variables exist that you defined before running.

 # Example playbook